The Transformation of the North Shore & Acrisure Stadium

 Actual birds-eye-view image of the development area before construction began.

-Between 2003 and 2004, the Stadium Authority approved the Steelers and Pirates proposal for the development of two parcels.
-Construction, which included restaurant and retail space on the ground level and office space above it, was completed by 2006 and resulted in 831,000 square feet of new office space, over 250,000 square feet in retail, restaurant, and hotel space, over 36,000 square feet of entertainment space, and over 900,000 square feet in parking spots (not including surface lots).
+Between 2003 and 2004, the Stadium Authority approved the Steelers’ and Pirates’ proposal for the development of two nearby parcels, which included the construction of restaurant and retail space on the ground level and office space above it.
+The project was completed by 2006 and resulted in 831,000 square feet of new office space; over 250,000 square feet in retail, restaurant, and hotel space; over 36,000 square feet of entertainment space; and over 900,000 square feet in parking spots (not including surface lots).

-In 2015, independent Sasaki Associates measured that the $130 million invested in the 13-mile Three Rivers Park has helped to produce nearly $4.1 billion in development on and near the riverfront since 2001, with property values along the stretch jumping by 60 percent compared with 32 percent in the rest of the city.
+In 2015, independent architecture and design firm Sasaki Associates measured that the $130 million invested in the 13-mile Three Rivers Park has helped to produce nearly $4.1 billion in development on and near the riverfront since 2001, with property values along the stretch jumping by 60 percent compared to 32 percent in the rest of the city.

 The two initial parcels that were approved and developed between 2003 and 2006.